How Do Camera Animation Systems Power Cinematic Web Experiences

 By Digital Strategy Force

-The camera animation system is the invisible director of every scroll-driven 3D web experience — orchestrating CatmullRom spline interpolation, scroll damping for buttery motion, look-ahead orientation for natural facing, mouse parallax for reactive depth, idle drift for living atmospheres, and variable tension curves that pace the emotional arc of the journey.
+The camera animation system is the invisible director of every scroll-driven 3D web experience — orchestrating CatmullRom spline interpolation, scroll damping for buttery motion, look-ahead orientation for natural facing, mouse parallax for reactive depth, idle drift for living atmospheres.

 CatmullRom Curve Mathematics for Smooth Path Interpolation